publiccodenet/about/glossary/ecosystem-level-definition.md

 type: Resource
 ---

-# Ecosystem Level
+# Ecosystem level

-At the level of the Public Code ecosystem and outside of the specific organizational, national or legal contexts.
+At the level of the public code ecosystem and outside of the specific organizational, national or legal contexts.